TykTechnologies/tyk-helm-chart/README.md

 The Tyk owned MDCB registry is private and requires adding users to our organisation which you then define as a secret when pulling the MDCB image.
 Please contact your account manager to arrange this.

-## Install Tyk Hybrid Gateways (This can be used either for Hybrid Gateways connected to Tyk Cloud or MDCB Hybrid Gateways)

-To install, first modify `values_hybrid.yaml` file as follows:
-1. Add your RPC key in `tyk_k8s.org_id` value
-2. Add your API key in `tyk_k8s.dash_key` value (could be the API key of any dashboard user but better to have a dedicated one)
-3. Add your dashboard URL in `tyk_k8s.dash_url` value.
-If it's a Tyk SaaS account the value `https://admin.cloud.tyk.io` is already set for you.

-	helm install tyk-hybrid -f ./values_hybrid.yaml ./tyk-hybrid -n tyk

-To check all the helm installations run:
-	`kubectl get secret --all-namespaces -l "owner=helm"`

-To uninstall run:
-	`helm uninstall tyk-hybrid -n=tyk`

 ## Caveat: Tyk license and the number of gateway nodes